James Gustave Speth

-James Gustave "Gus" Speth joined the faculty at Vermont Law School in 2010.
-A Distinguished Senior Fellow with Demos, he completed his decade-long tenure in 2009 as dean of the Yale School of Forestry and Environmental Studies.
-From 1993 to 1999, he was administrator of the United Nations Development Programme and chair of the U.N.
-Development Group.
-Prior to his service at the U.N., he was founder and president of the World Resources Institute; professor of law at Georgetown University; chairman of the U.S. Council on Environmental Quality in the Carter administration; and senior attorney and co-founder of the Natural Resources Defense Council.
+James Gustave "Gus" Speth joined the faculty of the Vermont Law School as Professor of Law in 2010.
+He serves also as Distinguished Senior Fellow at Demos, Senior Fellow at The Democracy Collaborative, and Associate Fellow at the Tellus Institute.
+In 2009 he completed his decade-long tenure as Dean, Yale School of Forestry and Environmental Studies.
+From 1993 to 1999, Gus Speth was Administrator of the United Nations Development Programme and chair of the UN Development Group.
+Prior to his service at the UN, he was founder and president of the World Resources Institute; professor of law at Georgetown University; chairman of the U.S. Council on Environmental Quality (Carter Administration); and senior attorney and cofounder, Natural Resources Defense Council.